 The University of Michigan Law School in Ann Arbor is one of the world's finest institutions of legal education.
 Located on the University of Michigan's Central Campus, in the beautiful William W. Cook Law Quadrangle, the Law School is home to a faculty widely recognized as among the nation's best, and to over 20,400 alumni worldwide, who hold prestigious positions in the public, private, and academic sectors in the United States and abroad and speak eloquently to the strength of the School.

 Of all the elements that combine to give the University of Michigan Law School its special character, we take greatest pride in our student body.
 Students from around the world contribute their remarkable talents and accomplishments to create an academic community characterized by serious purpose, high academic achievement, social commitment, and the joy of intellectual inquiry.

-Our graduate students are a diverse and high-achieving group of young law professionals with outstanding legal educations and notable legal experience in their home countries or on the international level.
+Our graduate students are a diverse and high-achieving group of law professionals with outstanding legal educations and notable legal experience in their home countries or on the international level.
 They practice in private law firms and corporations, teach at universities around the world, and work in government ministries and international organizations.
 Those who join our program immediately after completion of their first degrees in law are generally near the very top of their classes with significant research, extracurricular, or part-time professional experience.